 The legal sector has vulnerabilities embedded in its everyday workflows.
 From bank transfers and automated identity checks, to emails that carry clients’ personal information, law firms across all facets of the legal sector routinely handle sensitive data online.
-Online working has only intensified during the COVID-19 pandemic.
+Hybrid working has now become the norm following the years of home working during the COVID pandemic.

-According to the latest report from the Solicitors Regulation Authority, a broad range of approaches are taken by attackers when targeting the law sector.
+According to the 2022 Risk Outlook report from the Solicitors Regulation Authority ( SRA), a broad range of approaches are taken by attackers when targeting the law sector.
 But these are also bound to everyday workflows and processes, such as email modification, spyware, ransomware and gaining remote access to a firm’s system.

 While technology is just the means, individuals are the entry for many fraudsters.
 Cyber attackers use technology to trick people into sharing confidential information and hand over access to accounts, usually through manipulation.
 The biggest vulnerability facing law firms is the knowledge and behaviour of staff.

-Yet in the same report, the SRA found only two-thirds of staff in the firms surveyed claimed to be ‘knowledgeable’ about cyber security and IT issues.
+Yet in the 2020 Cybercrime Thematic Review, the SRA found only two-thirds of staff in the firms surveyed claimed to be ‘knowledgeable’ about cyber security and IT issues.
 Most troublingly, senior figures were either unable to answer basic questions, or had knowledge but did not share it in order to foster a wider company culture.

 Attackers exploit well-known coping strategies, and a fast-paced law firm can easily overlook this risks, coasting along on short-term survival mode.
 Law firms are structured in a way that makes it easy for cyber attackers to target, yet company culture may not always reflect an awareness of this.